g7sim/MyOOS-mod/README.md

 # [MyOOS [Shop system]](https://www.oos-shop.de)
 ===============

+Up to [Version 24.40] (https://github.com/r23/MyOOS/releases/tag/v.24.40) it contains a progressed version of Mysqldumper.

 MyOOS is an open source community project.
 The goals are a particularly high degree of adaptability, speed and high performance.
 The shopbuilding system should be equipped with all basic functions for online sales, ordering, payment, statistics and administration.